mcapurri/Futura/README.md

 Node.js, Express.js, React, Bootstrap, JWT, 	Passport, Mongoose, Cloudinary, Mapbox GL, Socket.io

 ## How to use:
-If you don't want to go through the whole authentication process use the following credentials:<br/>
+If you don't want to go through the whole authentication process use the following credentials to login:<br/>
 ◽  jack@gmail.com   ◽123

 ## Author